-Although homeschooling generally produces socialized individuals who go on to become productive members of our society, home education sometimes provides an environment in which parents can easily frustrate and create problems for their children.
+Although homeschooling generally produces socialized individuals who become productive members of our society, the home sometimes provides an environment where parents can quickly become frustrated and create problems for their children.

-It pains me to recount these issues because I had the most amazing homeschooling upbringing by loving Christian parents!
-But, in the interest of remaining balanced, it’s useful to chronicle the common problems with home education here.
+It pains me to recount these issues because loving Christian parents gave me the incredible homeschooling upbringing by loving Christian parents!
+But, in the interest of remaining balanced, it’s helpful to chronicle the common problems with home education here.

-However, if parents are themselves are a problem, homeschools can be petri dishes where parent’s ideas or abusive behaviors flourish.
+If parents are themselves are a problem, homeschools can be Petri dishes where parent’s ideas or abusive behaviors flourish.
 This will then flow on to create homeschooling issues.

 If these ‘problematic parents’ were to send their children to school, the effect of their behavior would be diluted, yet still present (in addition, children would have to deal with the problems schools present, which are many!).